dwp/corporate-data-loader/README.md

 Check the logs

-First you need to get the application Id which loks something like this `application_1601048545520_0023`, look for the line like this on the console after the run:
+First you need to get the application Id which looks something like this `application_1601048545520_0023`, look for the line like this on the console after the run:

     20/10/01 08:45:43 INFO impl.YarnClientImpl: Submitted application application_1601048545520_0023